nadiaclement/PILS-annotation/README.md

-# Welcome to the landing page for the Spoken L2 Annotation Project!
+# Welcome to the landing page for the PILS Annotation Project!

 ### Tools for annotators
 Below are various links to resources for annotators: